 We see similarly opposing views expressed on the United States Court of Appeals for the Sixth Circuit.
-These judges, persons of integrity and intelligence, acting in good faith, and looking at the same cases involving the same legal principles, often come to opposing conclusions about what the proper outcomes should be.
-Among the defense bar, and probably within the Attorney General's office, we know that in many federal habeas cases, the judge or panel that we draw will likely determine the outcome of the case.
+These judges, persons of integrity and intelligence, acting in good faith, and looking at the same cases involving the same legal principles, often come to opposing

-170 Id. at Q.
+170 Id. at O.

 171 See Appendix 2, Chart of Tennessee Capital Trials.
 These numbers exclude retrials.

-172 576 U.S. 135 S.Ct.
+172 576 U.S. , 135 S.Ct.
 2726 (2015).